kyodaisuu/basmat/docs/index.md

 The online version of basmat has some limit on the length of initial variable, the maximum length <= 10000, and maximum step of calculation = 1000.

+[Source code](https://github.com/kyodaisuu/basmat/tree/master/cgi)  of the web interface is also available.

 ## Authors

 * [Bashicu](http://ja.googology.wikia.com/wiki/User:BashicuHyudora) invented versions 1,2,3 and wrote BASIC program